HashimAbbasJaffery/leartunity/readme.md

 NOTE: THERE MIGHT BE SOME BUGS, WHICH WILL BE RESOLVED IN UPCOMING DAYS.
 IF YOU FOUND ANY BUG MAKE SURE TO REPORT AT THIS EMAIL habbas21219@gmail.com.

+YOU NEED TO HAVE FFMPEG IN YOUR MACHINE IN ORDER TO RUN THIS PROJECT!